exAspArk/github-review-file-filter/README.md

 #### TODO

-* Show count of files grouped by extension;
-* Save previous state of popup on each tab;
 * Disable extension if current page is not a GitHub;
 * Make it more stylish;
 * Add settings (default active file extensions).